News release Jul 14, 2022

 - Fires or campfires, including those in fire rings.
 Personal camp stoves and lanterns fueled by propane, liquid petroleum, or liquid petroleum gas are allowed.

-- The discharge of firearms for target-shooting or other purposes by anyone not engaged in lawful hunting.
+- Discharge of firearms for target shooting or other purposes by anyone not engaged in lawful hunting.

 - Welding and operating chainsaws, including the use of an acetylene torch or other open flame.

 - Operating a motor vehicle away from developed roads.
 Parking is permitted within designated parking areas, including developed campgrounds and trailheads; and in areas without vegetation that are within 10 feet of roadways.

 All restrictions will remain in effect until further notice.
 Any changes to these regulations will be posted to WDFW’s website at wdfw.wa.gov.

 Fireworks are prohibited year-round on all WDFW-managed lands around the state.
 Throwing a lit cigarette or any other burning material from a motor vehicle on a state highway is also prohibited year-round.